aws-amplify/aws-sdk-ios/LogsGuidance.md

 # Logs Guidance

-When providing logs in an issue please following these recommendations.
+When providing logs in an issue please follow these recommendations.

 1. Use an editor to clear out any sensitive information.
 2. Remove lines which are not relevant to the problem.